Basics:

 Your costs

 You determine the price of your meals on Shef.
 And because you are an independent contractor, you pay the cost of all ingredients and the cost of packaging.
-The site has an agreement with Restaurant Depot that can allow you to get supplies at a discount.
-When pricing meals, a good rule of thumb is to charge at least 2.5 times the cost of your ingredients for each meal.
+The site has an agreement with Restaurant Depot that can allow you to get supplies at a discount, however.

 One catch